Proper Tick Removal

 These guidelines should be followed during tick removal:

-Proper Tick Removal1.
-Use fine-tipped tweezers to firmly but gently grasp the tick's mouthparts as close to the skin as possible.
+1. Use fine-tipped tweezers and firmly but gently grasp the tick’s mouthparts as close to the skin as possible.
 Try to protect bare hands with a tissue or gloves to avoid contact with tick fluids.

 2. Gently pull the tick straight out, being careful not to twist or jerk the tick, as this may cause the mouthparts to break off and remain in the skin.
-You may have to tug gently several times.
+You may have to tug gently several times for the tick to release.

 images courtesy of CDC